 - Revenue under management.
 This one only really works with fintech or revenue management-related products.
 But the team gets excited when you manage $100m in revenue.
 Even if that’s only $500k in ARR to you.

 - $100k in Bookings A Month.
 Then $250k.
-Etc. Picking a new “high water mark” for bookings in month is a great way to align the team, even if the month-over-month growth isn’t Slack-like yet.
-If you closed say $60k last month, set a micromilestone of $100k.
+Etc. Picking a new “high water mark” for bookings in a month is a great way to align the team, even if the month-over-month growth isn’t Slack-like yet.
+If you closed say, $60k last month, set a micromilestone of $100k.
 You’ll get there at some point.

 - Paying Customers.
 I did a bit of this, too, see above.
 But growing your customer number can be a way to get the team excited, even if many are small, or come and go, etc.

 - Driving NPS Up to a Key Number/Goal.
 Driving NPS up to say, 50 can inspire the team to improve everything.
 This will benefit revenue.
 Even if it takes a little while, or even, a longer while.

-In the end, to build something big, at some point you have to grow like crazy.
+In the end, to build something big, at some point, you do have to grow like crazy.
 But you don’t have to on Day 1.
 It took Slack several years until it morphed into … Slack.
-The fastest growing company I’ve invested in so far, Talkdesk — 4 years from seed to Unicorn — had almost no revenue its first 18 months.
+The fastest growing company I’ve invested in so far, Talkdesk — 4 years from seed to Unicorn — had almost no revenue in its first 18 months.
 Once you have something — some real revenue — your job is to hold the team together until you all really figure the engine out.
 That can take quite a while.

 Then leave them behind later when you have a real engine humming.